 But more than any other factor, the style of window may be the most important for finding your perfect window treatment.
 These are our team’s recommendations for window treatments to match the unique window types found in Dallas homes.

 French doors are a common sight connected to decks or patios.
-French doors are hinged double doors, usually with large glass panes, so Dallas homeowners have a great opportunity to improve their style and light control.
+French doors are hinged double doors, usually with large glass panes, so Dallas homeowners have a great opportunity to add style and light control.
 French doors open and close often, so they need a durable window treatment that will still let you control the amount of light you let into your home.

 What we recommend for French door window treatments: Plantation shutters.
 Because they can be installed directly onto the window and are incredibly resilient, shutters are a great partner for French doors.
-Their timeless looks and energy-efficiency are also bonuses for your French door.
+Their classic looks and energy-efficiency are also bonuses for your French door.

 What we recommend for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades are easy to operate, and their subdued look works great with especially wide windows.
-A panel track is a kind of shade with large panels of fabric that move across a track making them perfect for wide windows.
+A panel track is a kind of shade with wide panels of fabric that slide across a track making them perfect for wide windows.
 Plantation shutters add a bit better energy efficiency and privacy than shades do, so if maintaining a consistent temperature is a priority, shutters could be your perfect solution.

 Angled or rake windows are popping up a lot more in modern home design.
-A problem with angled window treatments, similar to octagon windows, is finding one that matches your unique window shape.
-Bear in mind as well that many angled windows are in spots that are hard to reach, such as where the ceiling and wall meet at a corner, so a window treatment that you don’t have to operate often is often best for angled windows.
+A problem with angled window treatments, similar to octagon windows, is getting one that matches your unique window shape.
+Keep in mind as well that many angled windows are in spots that are hard to reach, such as where the ceiling and wall meet at a corner, so a window treatment that you don’t have to operate often is often best for angled windows.

 What we recommend for angled and rake windows: Plantation shutters.
 Not only are they totally customizable to fit the exact angles and shape of your rake windows, but plantation shutters can typically be set at a single, preferred angle so you won’t need to readjust them - ideal for windows in awkward places.